Skip to content Skip to sidebar Skip to footer

 • Application of top coat

-Top coat is the last coat to produce a smooth film finish and to form gloss of the finishing.
-Use the low sheen or medium gloss sheen top coat for this finish.
-Apply the top coat by spray wet coat evenly to overall surface.
-Wait until the top coat dry, and check the result.
-If we got the smooth finish film with even gloss then the finishing process has finished.
-If we haven't, then we can re sand the top coat layer and re spray the top coat.
+TopThe topat is the last coat to produce a smooth film finish and to form the gloss of the finish.
+The low sheen or medium gloss sheen top coat is the most used for the antique finish.
+Apply the top coat by spraying it evenly to the overall surface.

-Post a Comment for "Antique pine finishing for furniture"
+Post a Comment for "Antique Pine Finishing for Furniture"